DataDriven vs LeetCode for Data Engineering

 Price

-Free tier with limited problems.
-Premium: $13.25/month (annual) or $35/month.
+DataDriven: Free.
+LeetCode: Free tier with limited problems.
+Premium: $35/month, or $159/year ($13.25/month annualized).

-DataDriven: Typical SQL Problem
+DataDriven: typical SQL problem

--- order and their running total spend
+-- and the running total of their spend over time.

-SELECT c.name,
+SELECT

-PARTITION BY c.id
+PARTITION BY u.user_id

-ORDER BY o.order_date
+ORDER BY t.transaction_date

 ) AS running_total

-# Given a binary tree, find the
+# Given a binary tree, find the lowest

-# lowest common ancestor of two nodes
+# common ancestor of two nodes p and q.

 def lowestCommonAncestor(root, p, q):

-root == p or root == q:
+if not root or root == p or root == q:

 return root